-- 1 source of augmentation material if excavated or pumped from a sand mining operation.
+- source of augmentation material if excavated or pumped from a sand mining operation.
 Figure 6-1 shows - 2 overbank source areas on the Cook Tract. - 3 Potential source material is available from features within the high bank river channel on the property. - 4 Areas that would typically not be undated from most flows were examined as an additional, albeit likely - 5 limited, additional source of augmentation material.
 Evaluation of source material potential within the - 6 river channel was generally limited to material above elevations corresponding to river flows of 1,500 to - 7 2,000 cfs flows in the South Channel.
 These flows represent a practical maximum elevation for the - 8 introduction of sediment into the river and elevations that might serve a future habitat purpose.
-These - 9 elevations are approximately 2,314.5 feet at the west end and 2,311 feet at the east end of the Cook Tract. - 10 Figure 6-1 shows the approximate boundaries of the high banks and potential source material within the - channel between the high banks.
-Based on evaluation of cross section and topographic data, it is estimated that there are 100,000 to 400,000 gross tons of material available for augmentation.
-The - 12 resultated that there are 100,000 to 400,000 gross tons of material available for augmentation.
-The 13 material in the river channel is expected to be similar to the material present in the overbank areas, as it is - all depositional material.
-Based on the gradation evaluation of the overbank material, only about half of - 15 the material is of sufficient size to provide a transportable sediment source. - 16 Experiments leveling higher macroforms at Cottonwood Ranch using dozers indicated that the - 17 effectiveness of mobilizing the sediment pushed into the channels from adjacent higher elevations was - 18 dependent on how the material was placed.
+These - 9 elevations are approximately 2,314.5 feet at the west end and 2,311 feet at the east end of the Cook Tract. - Figure 6-1 shows the approximate boundaries of the high banks and potential source material within the - channel between the high banks.
+Based on evaluation of cross section and topographic data, it is - 12 estimated that there are 100,000 to 400,000 gross tons of material available for augmentation.
+The - material in the river channel is expected to be similar to the material present in the overbank areas, as it is - all depositional material.
+Based on the gradation evaluation of the overbank material, only about half of - the material is of sufficient size to provide a transportable sediment source. - 16 Experiments leveling higher macroforms at Cottonwood Ranch using dozers indicated that the - 17 effectiveness of mobilizing the sediment pushed into the channels from adjacent higher elevations was - dependent on how the material was placed.
 Some methods were more effective than others.
-Because of - 19 Because of the limited volume of material within the channel and the observations from the experiments - 20 at Cottonwood Ranch, the higher macroforms within the channel were not further evaluated as a potential - 21 long-term source of augmentation material.
-If the higher macroforms were leveled in the future, there - 22 would likely be some short-term benefit, such as a potential reduction of the amount of augmentation - 23 material needed from other sources during those years when macroform leveling occurs. - However, the Cook Track was retained for consideration as a sediment source location for the overbankareas.
+Because of - 19 Because of the limited volume of material within the channel and the observations from the experiments - at Cottonwood Ranch, the higher macroforms within the channel were not further evaluated as a potential - 21 long-term source of augmentation material.
+If the higher macroforms were leveled in the future, there - would likely be some short-term benefit, such as a potential reduction of the amount of augmentation - 23 material needed from other sources during those years when macroform leveling occurs. - However, the Cook Track was retained for consideration as a sediment source location for the overbank areas.

-26 6.1.2 Dyer Property
+6.1.2 Dyer Property